floriangoetting/json-tag-test-app-android/README.md

 This method can be used to set the X-Gtm-Server-Preview HTTP header value from the Server Side Google Tag Manager Preview Mode.

 #### setDeviceIdCookieName(name: String?)
-This method can be used to set the device id cookie name you are using in JSON Client to persist the device information which is then populated as client_id in the event data.
+This method can be used to set the device id cookie name you are using in JSON Client which is used to inject the device id cookie in the webview.

 #### setSessionIdCookieName(name: String?)
-This method can be used to set the session id cookie name you are using in JSON Client to persist the session information which is then populated as session_id in the event data.
+This method can be used to set the session id cookie name you are using in JSON Client which is used to inject the session id cookie in the webview.

 #### setWebviewUrl(url: String)
 This method can be used to set the webview url which is opened when you navigate to the webview tab in the Test App.
 It can be used to test how the device and session ids are passed to the webview to keep using the same ids in the webview tracking.